rhythm academy

 This means that lessons will always contain some element of Classical training e.g. Solfege - Dalcroze, Kodaly, Scales and Arpeggios etc. However that will then get used "in real life" to play a large variety of music styles as our students develop their piano and vocal skills.

-Songs cover a range of styles from theatrical, to pop and even gospel.
+Songs cover a range of styles from theatrical, to pop, folk songs and even gospel.
+At our recent show one class was singing in Gaelic.

-ABRSM exams are the global gold standard in music examination and at the more advanced levels are equivalent to Scottish Highers and Advanced Highers and can be used toward University admissions.
+ABRSM exams are the global gold standard in music examination and at the more advanced levels are equivalent to Scottish Highers and Advanced Highers.
+Advanced grades can be used toward University admissions.
 If you're interested, ask.

 Our core programme is delivered in classes because the whole ethos of Rhythm Academy is about delivering an outstanding music education in groups.